BLCM/bl3mods/Aaron0000/Balands/README.md

  ┗----Rationale: While the fire rate is lower, the damage was also adjusted accordingly.
 It'll be more effective with the ammo you chew through with the post-tracker fire rate boost now.

-Linc - No change.
+Linc - No change other than a possible damage adjustment.

 Multi-Tap - Reload speed increased by 190%.

  ┗----Rationale: The cryo rocket launched upon reloading is supposed to be the special feature of this gun, but reloading all the time interferes with the flow of combat.
 Making the reload lightning-quick resolves that.

-Res - No change.
+Res - No change other than a possible damage adjustment.

-Freeman - No change.
+Freeman - No change other than a possible damage adjustment.

 Plumage - Accuracy reduced by 50%, ammo cost set to 2.

  ┗----Rationale: The Plumage's identity was basically "Ruby's Wrath but better."
 It has been altered to "Ruby's Wrath but bigger" so it isn't just a direct upgrade.

-Ruby's Wrath - No change.
+Ruby's Wrath - No change other than a possible damage adjustment.

 ATLAS UNIQUE GUNS
 -----------------